 Maggie started with self-doubt and anxiety but succeeded due to her determination and hard work.
 Here’s a summary of the things that helped her achieve her goal.

 Reach out for advice.
 Whether you’re new to online teaching or have experience, reach out to our instructor community, read other people’s stories and share yours.
 Maggie learned some great tips from our existing instructors.
 She even reached out to a best-selling instructor, Robert Marzullo, who encouraged her to continue.

 Research success on Udemy.
 Keep learning.
-We have many useful resources to help you learn.
-Maggie learned more about creating a course using resources on the Teaching Center.
-She took Udemy courses taught by top instructors on how to be successful where she learned the importance of creating a thorough Course Landing Page (CLP) for each of her courses ensuring they were optimized for search (SEO) using search keywords.
+Maggie read a lot of Udemy articles and took Udemy courses herself, learning about how to optimize her course using SEO (search engine optimization).
+We have many useful resources to help guide you throughout the course creation process on the Teaching Center including the importance of creating a thorough Course Landing Page (CLP) for your course ensuring they are optimized for search (SEO) using search keywords.

 Plan your course marketing strategy.
 Creating your course is just the first step of the process.
 It’s also very important to market your course to your intended learners and let them know how they’ll benefit from taking it.
 Maggie used tips from other instructors to improve her marketing activities and promotional emails.
 She cross-promoted her courses to existing learners and started a YouTube channel with free tutorials, where she offered coupons to subscribers.

 Engage with your learners.
 Interact with your learners to enrich their learning experiences.
 Be responsive to their feedback, questions, and reviews.
 While Maggie loves to receive positive reviews, she also appreciates bad reviews and uses them as constructive feedback.
 She asks her learners for more information to help her improve her courses.
 When learners have requested tutorials or additional information, Maggie made updates to her courses providing learners the information they requested which created valuable content for future learners.
 She used this as an opportunity to send an educational announcement to her learners telling them about the course update.